 News release: Calgary Fire Department urges caution with outdoor flames

 To help reduce the increased fire risk caused by continuing dry, warm weather with the possibility of strong winds, the Calgary Fire Department is urging citizens to use extreme caution.
 We want to remind citizens to be cautious when using outdoor open flames, including barbeques and backyard fire pits which meet City of Calgary bylaw standards, and when disposing of smoking materials.

 Calgarians are also asked to be cautious in the city’s natural areas and green spaces where there are dry grasses and shrubs as well as dried leaves covering parts of the ground.
 Remember to only dispose of smoking materials in proper ashtrays and to only have fires in approved fire pits according to the Community Standards Bylaw.

-A fire advisory is issued to inform citizens about conditions which present a moderate to high fire risk.
-They are usually issued before conditions lead to Fire Ban due to a high fire danger.
-A fire advisory is a warning and not a restrictive fire ban.
-You may see a fire advisory issued for short-term conditions such as during major wind events, unusually dry conditions or hot temperatures.
+A fire safety advisory is issued to inform citizens about conditions which present a moderate to high fire risk.
+An advisory is usually issued before conditions lead to a fire ban.
+You may see a fire safety advisory issued for short-term conditions such as during major wind events, unusually dry conditions or hot temperatures.

-A fire ban is issued to restrict or prohibit types of fire use within the city because of a high fire danger.
-Each fire ban will include a list of prohibited fire uses, which could include but not be limited to, fire pits, chimeneas, barbecues and other forms of open flame devices.
+A fire ban is issued to restrict or temporarily ban types of fire use within the city because of a high fire danger and poor air quality.
+Each fire ban will include a list of prohibited fire uses, such as use of fire pits, chimeneas, barbecues and other forms of open flame devices.
 The use of fireworks is not allowed at any time without a permit from the Calgary Fire Department, regardless of a fire ban.